ymgyt/syndicationd/README.md

 Please refer to [CONTRIBUTING.md](/CONTRIBUTING.md) to get started with development.

+## Project Goals

+* **A Terminal First Simple Feed Service**.
+Create a simple, self-hostable feed service for terminal users that does not involve curation, recommendations, or user behavior analysis.

+* **Longevity**.
+Maintain this project for as long as possible, with a minimu maintenance period of at lease 5 yeas.

 ## License

 This project is available under the terms of either the [Apache 2.0 license](./LICENSE-APACHE) or the [MIT license](./LICENSE-MIT).